vapory-staging/pyethapp/README.rst

 pyethapp is the python based client implementing the Ethereum_ cryptoeconomic state machine.

-Ethereum as a platform is focussed on enabling people to build new ideas using blockchain technology.
+Ethereum as a platform is focused on enabling people to build new ideas using blockchain technology.

 The python implementation aims to provide an easily hackable and extendable codebase.